 Service-learning helps students see the real-world application of course content.
-Students can participate in a wide variety of exciting hands-on service experiences that meet community needs.
+Students can participate in a variety of exciting hands-on service experiences that meet community needs.
 Service-learning is also a great way for students to get experience and enhance their résumé for transfer and jobs.

 Volunteer to get experience, meet others and give back to the community.
 Here’s how to get started:

-If your instructor has included service-learning in the syllabus, then you can get started now by accessing the Service Learning Student Handbook and forms below.
+If your instructor has included service-learning in the syllabus, you can get started by accessing the service-learning student handbook and forms below.
 The following links require Adobe Reader.

 Got more questions?
 Check our FAQ section here for other information.

 Service-learning combines academic studies with community volunteer service, enhancing student learning through a hands-on service experience that meets a community need.
 Students perform volunteer assistance to learn more about the subjects they are studying and also to help the community.
 Through a reflection assignment, students demonstrate their understanding of course learning objectives.

-Service-learning is short-term volunteer work that is integrated within a course with faculty-guided reflection.
+Service-learning is short-term volunteer work integrated within a course with faculty-guided reflection.
 Internships are career-focused experiences requiring a longer time commitment.
 They also can offer payment.